thomasglasser/Tommys-Json-Generator/src/guides/miraculous.md

 You must add textures for the miraculous, suit, and kwami.

 The miraculous textures must be located in the `assets/<namespace>/textures/item/miraculous/<id>` subfolder.
-There are 7 textures for the miraculous:
+There are seven textures for the miraculous:
 - `hidden.png`, the default hidden texture
 - `powered.png`, the powered texture
 - `powered_0.png`, the powered texture with less than 1 minute left